openaudible/openaudible/README.md

 ## Authors

-See also the list of [contributors](https://github.com/openaudible/openaudible/contributors) who participated in this project.
+See the list of [contributors](https://github.com/openaudible/openaudible/contributors) who participated in this project.

 ## License